mlyean/symchar/README.md

 ## Usage

-The library functions are located in `src/Lib.hs`, which contains code to completely compute the character table of symmetric groups.
-The individual characters may be computed using `chi`, which is based on the Murnaghan-Nakayama formula.
+The library functions are located in `src`.
+The individual characters may be computed using `chi` (in `Character`), which is based on the Murnaghan-Nakayama formula.
+Functions to (naively) computed plethysm coefficients are located in `Plethysm`.

 ## Installation